tkomde/electron-webbluetooth/README.md

 ### How it works

 1. In renderer, scan() to get device list.
-1. The devices list is notified periodically via IPC in main.
+1. The devices list is notified periodically via IPC to main process.
   1. If you find the deviceId you want to connect, select and notify to main.
-1. Connection callback called once in main, and delete deviceId.
+1. Connection callback called only once in main.
-1. (Experimental) Automatically connect former device when disconnected.
+1. When disconnected, automatically reconnect former connected device.

 ### Restrictions to implement WebBluetooth in electron